 Slow-Loading Page Speed

 When your site doesn’t load up fast under 2 minutes, then your website is slow.
 That would hurt dwell time, shooting up the bounce rate.
 A slow-loading website seriously

 Mainly, website slowness causes Google to demote your page ranking.
 On mobile search, slow websites aren’t even allowed to appear.
 So in this sense, a high bounce rate will hurt your SEO in the end.

 Unless you are a master in analytics and user behavior, then you should not worry and do your best when it comes to applying on-page SEO.
 I have seen sites with a 75%+ bounce earn $5,000+ per month, and I have seen sites with very high bounce rates succeed, why?
 It is because of user engagement, without engagement, you are dead!
 When people comment, share, submit, then they are engaging.

-It does not matter if you have content that sucks, although, it is best if you do not have content that sucks, but I have ran across sites having almost no content doing just fine, what was different compared to other sites?
+It does not matter if you have content that sucks, although, it is best if you do not have content that sucks, and I have run across sites having almost no content doing just fine, what was different compared to other sites?
 High Engagement!!!
-If your visitors love your site, and continue to keep coming back, then you are golden!
+If your visitors love your site and continue to keep coming back, then you are golden!

 Bad Web Design